ChameleonCloud/docs/source/technical/baremetal.rst

       The Instances page

 #.
 Click the *Launch Instance* button in the upper right corner.
-This will open the *Launch Instance* wizard.
-The left tabs display configuration steps.
-Steps labeled with a * are mandatory.
+This will open the *Launch Instance* wizard with several configuration steps.
+Steps with ``*`` are required.

    .. figure:: baremetal/launchinstance.png
       :alt: The Launch Instance wizard.